 - Talk with your health care provider about any drugs or supplements that you take or are thinking of taking, including vitamins and herbs.
 Follow your provider's recommendations about prescription and other medications.

 - If you are at very high risk of preeclampsia, your doctor may recommend that you start taking low-dose aspirin after at least 12 weeks of pregnancy.2

-If you had preeclampsia during your first pregnancy, your risk of developing preeclampsia again is about 15%.3 Your risk is even higher if you delivered your first child before 28 weeks of pregnancy or if you are overweight or obese.3
+Studies show that if you had preeclampsia during your first pregnancy, you are more likely to develop it again in later pregnancies.3 Your risk is even higher if you delivered your first child before 28 weeks of pregnancy or if you are overweight or obese.3

 Your risk of having preeclampsia again is also higher if you developed preeclampsia early in your previous pregnancy, if you developed chronic hypertension or diabetes after the first pregnancy, if you had in vitro fertilization, or if you are carrying more than one fetus.
 Having severe preeclampsia or HELLP syndrome during the first pregnancy also raises your risk.

-If you had HELLP syndrome during a pregnancy, you have about a 20% chance of getting some form of gestational hypertension again.4
+Studies suggest that if you had HELLP syndrome during one pregnancy, you are more likely to have some form of gestational hypertension again.4

 - Zamorski, M. A., & Green, L. A. (2001).
 NHBPEP report on high blood pressure in pregnancy: A summary for family physicians.
 American Family Physician, 64(2), 263–270.

 - U.S. Preventive Services Task Force.
 (2015).
 Low-dose aspirin use for the prevention of morbidity and mortality from preeclampsia: Recommendation statement.
 American Family Physician, 91(5).
 Retrieved August 8, 2016, from http://www.aafp.org/afp/2015/0301/od1.html